Area 51 Project - Pietro's 1997 Fourtrax 300:

 After the valves were adjusted we replaced the spark plug, adjusted the clutch, and changed the engine oil & filter.

 With the bike running well it was on to the front brakes which were lacking in stopping ability.
-It doesn't appear they had been opened up in the last 20 years, but surprisingly weren't too bad.
-Far from perfect, they just needed a thorough cleaning and lube.
+It doesn't appear they had been opened up at all in the last 20 years, but surprisingly they were in decent shape.
+Far from perfect, they just needed a thorough cleaning, lube and adjustment.

 The drum was in decent shape, the brake surface was sanded with course sandpaper and cleaned thoroughly with Brake Clean.